Class: Paladin (Blackguard)

 - Lightning Bruiser: He excels in all the areas you need to fill with him — strength, accuracy and durability.
 He is also surprisingly fast.

 - Names to Run Away from Really Fast: His Throne of Baal description is Wilson, the Bear Paragon.
 Heck, just being known as Wilson the bear is pretty terrifying, in a very literal way.

 - Noble Savage: Implied to be perfectly honorable, polite, and respectful, despite being a bear.

-- The Pollyanna: Hilariously, his in-game biography implies he's one.
-See his character description above.
+- The Pollyanna: See his character description above.

 - Super Strength: Starts at 18 (although by the time you recruit him it'll probably be 19), but his strength grows as he levels up all the way up to an astounding 23.
 This is in a world where 25 is the best stat you can have and 18 is peak human strength.
 Good thing Wilson isn't human.

-- Unusually Uninteresting Sight: Few people deign to comment, or even notice, your giant bear companion.
+- Unusually Uninteresting Sight: Few people deign to comment on, or even notice, your giant bear companion.